rust-diplomat/diplomat/docs/npm_packaging.md

 ```

 Lastly, create a `diplomat.config.js` file.
 There are currently two settings:
-1. `wasm_path`: URL path to the compiled `.wasm` binary relative to the generated bindings in `api/`.
-The reason a URL is required is so that if consumers choose to use Webpack, it can detect that the `wasm` file needs to be stored.
+1. `wasm_path`: URL path to the compiled `.wasm` binary.
+The reason a URL is required is so that if consumers choose to use Webpack, it can detect that the `wasm` file needs to be cached.
 It's recommended to put the binary in `my-bindings/lib/api/` for releases.
 2. `init` (optional): A function that takes a `wasm` object and gets run during initialization.
 This is particularly useful when initializing a global, such as a logger.
 When omitted, no additional initialization is run.

 An example config file for `my-bindings` could look like this: